 For those experiencing anxiety, stress or anxiety based depression it can make a world of difference to know that they have someone they can depend on.
 By letting them know that you are always there, should they need you, can act as a real reassurance.

 Ask how you can help

 Anxiety, stress and anxiety based depression can affect different people in very different ways.
 What can be helpful for some people may not be for others, and so it can be important to ask what you can do rather than simply handing out advice.
 Some people may not be able to tell you exactly how you can help, but it’s good to allow them to try.

 Trying something new can be a great distraction.
 Is there an art class they have always wanted to try or maybe something that they have never thought about giving a go?
 The great thing about this is that it could be something that you could do together.

 Don’t only focus on anxiety

 While it’s important that individuals feels comfortable opening up about anxiety, try to make sure that is not the only thing that your relationship focuses on.
+Remind them that anxiety does not define a person; they are much more than anxiety.
 Encourage doing things that they enjoy, exercising, spending time outdoors and socialising.
 These can all act as a good distraction.

 Encourage them to explore support options